 Another very helpful and welcomed method of developing a workplace that’s more supportive of employees facing mental health challenges is to work with area wellness vendors to discount their services.
 For example, long-term unmanaged stress can be a sign of depression, so having access to a massage therapist who can help reduce stress can be a great benefit.
 Proper diet and exercise are also important components of good mental health, so creating access to local fitness resources and nutrition counseling can be a great perk.

 Arrange for Mental Health Education and Resources Onsite

 Perhaps the most critical addition to any employee benefits package where it relates to mental health is access to accurate and timely information.
 If an employee is facing a crisis, he or she may not understand how to access medical benefits, or who to call for help.

-So too, every corporate library should include plenty of educational materials in the form of self-help books, benefits information sheets, and directories of local mental health and medical providers.
-Management can support the communication by bringing up the importance of good overall health and avoiding treating others differently because they may be dealing with a mental illness.
+So, too, every corporate library should include plenty of educational materials in the form of self-help books, benefits information sheets, and directories of local mental health and medical providers.
+Management can support communication by bringing up the importance of good overall health and avoiding treating others differently because they may be dealing with a mental illness.

 In closing, all employee benefit programs need to be designed around the total well-being of employees, from head to toe.
 Employees may not display signs of mental illness outwardly, but they may miss work frequently, seem irritable, or just stop performing to their previous levels.
-Mental illness is a protected disability under workforce laws, so never single an employee like this out.
+Mental illness is a protected disability under workforce laws, so never single out an employee like this.
 Instead, provide access to self-service information and resources so that employees can seek out the help they need to lead full lives.